Opacity dependence of elliptic flow in kinetic theory

-Ultra-relativistic nucleus-nucleus (AA) and proton-nucleus (pA) collisions display remarkably large signatures of collectivity, in particular in the hadronic transverse momentum spectra and their azimuthal asymmetries~\cite{ALICE:2011ab,Abelev:2014mda,Khachatryan:2015waa,Aaboud:2017acw,Adare:2014keg,Adamczyk:2015xjc}.
+.
+Ultra-relativistic nucleus-nucleus (AA), proton-nucleus (pA) and proton-proton (pp) collisions display remarkably large signatures of collectivity, in particular in the hadronic transverse momentum spectra and their azimuthal asymmetries $v_n$~\cite{ALICE:2011ab,Abelev:2014mda,Khachatryan:2015waa,Aaboud:2017acw,Adare:2014keg,Adamczyk:2015xjc}.
 To infer the properties of the ultra-dense and strongly expanding QCD matter in the collision region from these data, a dynamical modelling of collectivity is indispensable.
-From comparing fluid dynamic models to data, one generally infers matter properties consistent with a perfect fluid that exhibits minimal dissipation (minimal shear viscosity over entropy ratio, $\eta/s$)~\cite{Heinz:2013th,Romatschke:2017ejr}.
-In marked contrast, transport models can account for the same signals of collectivity with material properties that allow for significant mean free path, thus exhibiting non-minimal dissipation~\cite{Borghini:2010hy,Borghini:2018xum,Xu:2011jm,Uphoff:2014cba,He:2015hfa,Koop:2015wea,Greif:2017bnr,Kurkela:2018ygx}.
+From comparing fluid dynamic models to data of large (AA) collision systems, one generally determines matter properties consistent with a perfect fluid that exhibits minimal dissipation (having minimal shear viscosity over entropy ratio, $\eta/s$)~\cite{Heinz:2013th,Romatschke:2017ejr}.
+In marked contrast, the standard implementation of soft multi-particle production in general-purpose event generators~\cite{Buckley:2011ms} of pp collisions implements a free-streaming picture according to which outgoing quanta do not interact with each other.
+Kinetic transport theory is of particular interest in this context since it can in principle interpolate between the limiting cases of free-streaming and fluid-dynamic behavior.
+Indeed, transport models have been demonstrated to account for the signals of collectivity in pA and AA collisions with material properties that allow for a significant mean free path, thus exhibiting non-minimal dissipation~\cite{Borghini:2010hy,Xu:2011fi,Xu:2011jm,Uphoff:2014cba,He:2015hfa,Koop:2015wea,Greif:2017bnr,Kurkela:2018ygx,Borghini:2018xum}.

-Many microscopic models with boost-invariant longitudinal dynamics satisfy hydrodynamic constitutive equations in situations significantly out of equilibrium, an observation dubbed ``hydrodynamization without thermalization''\cite{Beuf:2009cx,Chesler:2010bi,Wu:2011yd,Heller:2013oxa, Kurkela:2015qoa,Keegan:2015avk,Heller:2016rtz}.
-Ultra-relativistic pA and AA collisions realize such out-of-equilibrium scenarios since they are initiated with a highly anisotropic momentum distribution.
-Here, we ask as a function of system size which dynamical description of collectivity is required to extract for such longitudinally boost-invariant systems a quantitatively reliable estimate of $\eta/s$ from the azimuthal asymmetries $v_n$ measured in pA and AA collisions.
-Is a full transport calculation needed or is the study of the fluid dynamic limit sufficient to extract a reliable value of $\eta/s$ from $v_n$?

-We address this question in a two-pronged approach.
-First, we calculate azimuthal asymmetries from a simple but generic transport model in which the effects of collisions are accounted for by a single finite isotropization time.
-Second, following the current phenomenological practice, we free-stream the same initial conditions up to a time $\tau_s$ at which we switch to viscous fluid dynamics, or we replace the pre-hydrodynamic stage up to $\tau_s$ by full kinetic theory.
-The comparison of these approaches will reveal marked differences whose origin we clarify.